AKUINO/JBCDIC/README.md

 The reader may like to have in mind the JSON specification: https://tools.ietf.org/html/rfc7159

+JBCDIC is at first a representation of JSON data (UTF8 strings excepted) in a basic set of 48 characters (completed by a second one of the same size).
+And thereafter, it is a compression of those characters in 4 bits chunks.

 Let's take an example of data transmitted:

 `[{timestamp:316123456,battery:3.71,temperature:21.3,humidity:67.2,lumens:400,co2:1134,button:false,adc:null},{timestamp:316123516,battery:3.7,temperature:21.35,humidity:67,lumens:480,co2:1156,button:true,adc:567}]`